nrgpy/nrgpy/docs/README.md

 ## requirements

-use pip to install these packages or the above commands will fail:
+use pip to install these packages or the below commands will fail:

 - numpydoc
 - sphinx